 Consistent NAP across platforms is important for user experience as it means your customers will know exactly how to find and contact you.
 It’s also considered a best practice for local SEO as it gives search engines a clearer picture of your business.

-Automation: Use Semrush to Help with Local Business Listings
+Automation: Use Semrush to Help with Local Business Directories

 If you don’t have time to manually list your local business on relevant sites, Semrush’s Listing Management Tool is worth considering.

-Input your business name, address, and phone number once (known as NAP), and the tool will add it to platforms including Google My Business, Facebook, and Yelp.
+Input your business name, address, and phone number once (known as NAP), and the tool will add it to platforms including Google Business Profile, Facebook, and Yelp.
 You can also update your NAP details once, and they’ll be automatically updated across the business directory list.

 Some key benefits of the Listing Management Tool include: